0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 ![ALT text](imgs/chromebookspeedtest.png)

-Pathbyter's maiden voyage, and a runtime time of 77.75 seconds!
-To meaningfully contrast with Splunk's runtimes we take Pathbyter's runtime of 77.75, multiply by 10 and divide by 60.
-We get 12.95, which is really 12 minutes and 57 seconds.

-**At 12:57, Pathbyter would have placed third in Splunk's testing!** That's more than 3 times faster than the median encryption speed of the ransomware Splunk tested.
+**Pathbyter encrypted 5gb / 10,000 Files in 77.75 seconds in a VScode terminal on a Chromebook.** To meaningfully contrast with Splunk's runtimes, we take Pathbyter's runtime of 77.75 and scale up by ten.
+So, we multiply 77.75 by 10 and divide by 60.
+We get 12.95, which is 12:57 seconds.**At 12:57, Pathbyter would have placed third in Splunk's testing!
+That's more than 3 times faster than the median encryption speed of the ransomware Splunk tested.**

 Admittedly, this was one test and could be an outlier, so moving on to more substantive testing.